nivagator/Guides/files/linode_setup.md

 #### <a name="sethostname"></a> Set hostname
 As the root user, use `hostname` to check the current hostname value.

 The hostname is stored in `/etc/hostname`.
-Either edit this file using `nano` or execute `echo "hostname" > /etc/hostname`.
-In order to force the new hostname to the system, execute `hostname -F /etc/hostname`.
+Run:
+`hostnamectl set-hostname example_hostname`

 [ufw]: ufw.md